CouchCMS/Documentation/src/contents/concepts/editable-regions.md

 [__*Editable*__](../../tags-reference/editable.html) tag accepts several parameters but only one is mandatory - _name_.
 It has to be unique within a template.

-Now, while being logged in as the super-admin, visit the template in your browser.<br/>
+Now, while being logged in as the super-admin, visit the template in your browser.
 For example, if the template was _property.php_, visit _http&#58;//www.yoursite.com/property.php_

 At the risk of repeating ourselves - for your changes to show up in the admin panel, you'll always need to run the modified template in the browser while being logged in as the super-admin. {.notice}